EpicCash/epicbox-nodejs/README.md

 Prepare a server class computer running linux (Ubuntu 20.04, Mint 20.3, VPS is OK)

+Create user 'epicbox'
+cd /home/epicbox

-Download epicbox.zip and unzip
+Download epicbox.zip and unzip into /home/epicbox
+chown files to epicbox and make binaries executable (if not already) in /home/epicbox

 Create a DNS entry pointing to epicbox.your-domain

 Install nginx

-In epicbox.nginx: modify domain then copy to /etc/nginx/sites-enabled
+In epicbox.nginx: modify domain to epicbox.your.domain then copy to /etc/nginx/sites-enabled
 - $ systemctl restart nginx

 Install certbot and run to update the nginx file: